Vishnu2001RV/Self_Interested_Projects/Image_Segmentation/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Vishnu2001RV/Image_Segmentation/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 # In Interactive_Segmentation.ipynb follow these steps to get the HSV high and low value to be put in Image_Segmentation

 <h1 align="center">Image Segmentation</h1>